krishjj8/LinkHub/README.md

 [![Link Service CI/CD Pipeline](https://github.com/krishjj8/LinkHub/actions/workflows/ci-pipeline.yml/badge.svg)](https://github.com/krishjj8/LinkHub/actions/workflows/ci-pipeline.yml)

 LinkHub is a multi-service, link-sharing platform built from the ground up to demonstrate a full software development lifecycle using modern backend and DevOps practices.
-The project serves as a practical implementation of a cloud-native architecture, from local containerized development to automated continuous integration and delivery.
+The project serves as a practical implementation of a cloud-native architecture, from local containerized development to automated continuous integration and future cloud deployment.

 ---